 - Indulge in Some Spa Time – I know this isn’t the most affordable one, but once in a while, try to treat yourself to a spa treatment, whether it’s a manicure or pedicure, or even a half day at the spa (hint: ask for gift certificates for special occasions like your birthday or Christmas).

 - Take Yourself to the Movies – I’ll let you in on a little secret.
 I haven’t been to the movies in 5 years.
 I’m not joking.
-It’s not that I don’t like going, but life just gets busy and we haven’t yet found a good family film suitable for K. When my hubby and I get any alone time in, we tend to prefer renting a movie and cuddling up at home.
+It’s not that I don’t like going, but life just gets busy and when hubby and I get any alone time in, we tend to prefer renting a movie and cuddling up at home.
 And while going out to the theatre alone might not be everyone’s cup of tea, it can be a great way to see a film you’d otherwise not be able to watch on the big screen.
-Take along a friend or family member if you want,
+Take along a friend or family member if you want.

 - Run a Bath – Ahh, the wonders of a steamy bath.
 Pick up a good book or magazine and spend an hour relaxing in a nice bath.